FACTBOX-Who's who on the new EU executive

 By Greg Roumeliotis and Jessica Toonkel and Jennifer Ablan

-BRUSSELS Oct 10 The European Parliament has largely concluded confirmation hearings for the incoming European Commission, the EU executive to be led by Jean-Claude Juncker.
+Oct 15 The European Parliament is due to vote on Oct.
+22 on whether to confirm in office the incoming European Commission, the EU executive to be led by Jean-Claude Juncker.

-Juncker must find a job for a Slovenian nominated on Friday to replace a compatriot rejected by parliament.
-She then must pass a confirmation hearing in committee before a plenary vote, due on Oct.
-22, at which parliament must approve the Commission.
-The new team is due to take office on Nov.
-1.
+EU government leaders must first approve Juncker's proposal to take a new Slovenian nominee, Violeta Bulc.
+She and Slovak Maros Sefcovic would then face confirmation hearings, a source close to Juncker said on Tuesday.

 Each of the 28 member states nominates a commissioner.
 The provisional line-up proposed by Juncker is as follows: